Kurapikov/KCAD/README.md

 - [ ] Use SimpleIni lib to load/save system preference.
 - [ ] Config spdlog lib to get a singleton mt_safe logger.
 Would be better to toggle both file/console log though .ini file.
 - [ ] Draw some triangles.
+- [ ] Put BGFX and ImGUI into different threads.
+- [ ] Change sync mode to render "on demand" from "60Hz V-Sync".
 - [ ] Integrate bgfx with OCCT, open and draw a step file.